 TD Canada Trust is one of the most well-known banks in Canada as it is one of the Big Five banks.
 TD Canada Trust, along with Bank of Montreal, Canadian Imperial Bank of Commerce, Royal Bank of Canada, and Scotiabank, make up the Big Five banks.
 TD Canada Trust alone has 10 million customers in Canada, are you one of them?
 If you are, you may have a chequing account or savings account with TD already, but do you have a mortgage?

 Many Canadians tend to go with the bank they are already with when they are looking at mortgage rates for their home.
-Thankfully, TD Canada Trust offers a competitive interest rate for all of its mortgage products.
-Let’s take a look at the mortgage products available from TD Bank to see which is the best for you!
+Thankfully, TD Canada Trust offers a competitive interest rate (see also The TrueNorth and CIBC mortgage rates) for all of its mortgage products.
+We also reviewed the mortgage deals in Ottawa and Calgary!
+Now, let’s take a look at the mortgage products available from TD Bank to see which is the best for you!

 Here are the current posted mortgage rates TD Canada Trust is offering on their website.

 - 2-year fixed – 3.19%

 - 7-year fixed – 5.35%

 TD Canada Trust does offer lower rates than these, especially in regards to the 5-year variable rates.
 Head to the TD Canada Trust website to see the special offers available.
 Or, talk to a TD mortgage loan officer directly to see if they can offer you a lower mortgage rate.